qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::
    single: Legend

-The layers panel lists all the layers in the project.
-The checkbox in each legend entry can be used to show or hide the layer.
-The toolbar in the layers panel allows you to:
+The :guilabel:`layers Panel` lists all the layers in the project and helps you manage their visibility.
+A layer can be selected and dragged up or down in the legend to change the Z-ordering.
+Z-ordering means that layers listed nearer the top of the legend are drawn over layers listed lower down in the legend.

+.. note:: The Z-ordering behavior can be overridden by the :ref:`Layer Order <layer_order>` panel.

+At the top of the Layers panel, a toolbar allows you to:

-* |addGroup| Add new group
+* |addGroup| :sup:`Add new group`
 * |showPresets| :sup:`Manage Visibility`: control visibility of layers and preset layers combination
 * |filterMap| :sup:`Filter Legend by Map Content`: only the layers that are set